Technology operations signal monitor: Show HN: Kage – Shadow any website to a single binary for offline viewing

 Amazon

-website shadowing binary tool
+offline website monitoring tool

 As an affiliate, we earn on qualifying purchases.